-As a Climate Positive Workforce with an Ecologi forest which is home to over 4,000 new trees, we wanted to highlight ‘National Tree Week’ and the important role that they play.
+As a Climate Positive Workforce with an Ecologi forest which is home to over 4,000 new trees, we want to highlight ‘National Tree Week’ and the important role that they play.

 What is National Tree Week?

-National Tree Week is the UK’s largest tree celebration and is being held from 27th November to 5th December this year.
+National Tree Week is the UK’s largest tree celebration.
+It runs from 27th November to 5th December this year.

 The purpose of the celebration is to mark the start of the winter tree planting season and is celebrated by the charity, The Tree Council.